 Our directors are elected by a plurality of the votes cast at the Annual Meeting, meaning that the two nominees receiving the most "For" votes (among votes properly cast at the Annual Meeting or by proxy) will be elected.
 An instruction to "Withhold" authority to vote for a nominee will result in the nominee receiving fewer votes but will not count as a vote against the nominee.
-Abstentions and "broker nonvotes" (i.e., shares held by a broker or nominee that are represented at the meeting, but with respect to which the broker or nominee is not instructed to vote on a particular proposal and does not have discretionary voting power) will have no effect on the outcome of the election of a candidate for director.
+Abstentions and "broker non-votes" (i.e., shares held by a broker or nominee that are represented at the meeting, but with respect to which the broker or nominee is not instructed to vote on a particular proposal and does not have discretionary voting power) will have no effect on the outcome of the election of a candidate for director.
 Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the nominee named below.
-If any nominee becomes unavailable for election as a result of an unexpected occurrence, your shares will be voted for the election of a substitute nominee proposed by our current Board, if any.
+If any nominee becomes unavailable for election of a substitute nominee proposed by our current Board, if any.
 Each nominee for election has agreed to serve if elected.
 We have no reason to believe that any nominee will be unable to serve.